Vaillant-NEEXT/check-copyright/README.md

 # check_copyright

-Espressif repository for the script to check SPDX License Header in the files.
+Repository for the script to check SPDX License Header in the files.
+Original from Espressif systems (https://github.com/espressif/check-copyright/) Customized for Vaillant-Group needs (make it more configurable and parse also js & qml files)

 # Information about optional parameters